-We also offer a diverse set of other legal services, including across youth criminal justice, human rights, landlord and tenant law, and notary public and document review services.
+We also serve our community through an expanded set of legal services, which includes youth criminal justice, human rights, landlord and tenant disputes, and notary public and document review services..

 Battick Legal is committed to fairness, equity, and the effective administration of just procedure and practices

 We are willing to fiercely advocate for those who face difficulty and are challenged by inequity and injustice

 Battick Legal operates with integrity and works to ensure the systems it engages with are held to the principles they espouse

 We lead from a place of empathy and compassion and have a sincere desire to help and serve

 Alex Battick brings a blend of practical innovation and focused problem-solving to his legal practice, which spans various areas of the law, including education, human rights, and employment.
 Recognized as the 2022 'Young Lawyer of the Year' by the Canadian Association of Black Lawyers, his acumen extends to complex issues that intersect with the public sector.

 Understanding that institutions are more than just workplaces, Alex assists a range of clients—from educational institutions and public sector organizations to families and individuals—in realizing the full potential of these environments.
 He guides them through the development of sound policies and procedures, advises on risk management, and, when required, adeptly handles dispute resolution through mediation and arbitration.

 Alex's approach to legal practice is deeply rooted in his academic background.
 He is a licensed attorney with the Law Society of Ontario and enriches the field as a college law instructor at Humber College, one of Ontario's leading colleges for paralegal studies.
 He leverages his holistic understanding of the law to offer client-centered, tailored legal solutions.